-Why Most Bread Is Bad for Birds
+Why Most Bread Is Bad

+Most typical sliced bread or sandwich bread is a poor food choice for birds.
+This bread is heavily processed and contains chemicals and preservatives that are not suitable for wild birds.
 Bread contains very little protein, which birds need to develop muscles and feathers, and it does not contain the fat birds need for energy.
 Instead, bread is primarily a carbohydrate that, while it will fill a bird's stomach and alleviate hunger, does not provide much nutrition.
-The same is true for similar bread-like products such as buns, bagels, crackers, chips, pretzels, cookies and donuts.
+The same is true for similar bread-like products such as buns, bagels, crackers, chips, pretzels, cookies, cereal, and donuts.

 When eaten excessively, bread will cause health problems for birds, including malnutrition and obesity.
 This is particularly prominent among young waterfowl in urban and suburban areas where ducklings and goslings may be fed tremendous amounts of bread.
-As these young birds fail to get the proper nutrients for healthy growth, they can develop deformed wings and legs, aggressive temperaments, poor circulation and many other difficulties.
+As these young birds fail to get the proper nutrients for healthy growth, they can develop deformed wings and legs, aggressive temperaments, poor circulation, and many other difficulties.

+Despite the poor nutrition source most bread can be for birds, there is a way to offer healthier bread as an occasional treat for wild birds.
 In general, bread that is healthier for humans is also healthier for the birds.
 Whole grain, multi-grain breads are best, especially if they are organically produced with minimal preservatives.
-Making a "sandwich" for the birds with extra ingredients to provide additional nutrition helps make the bread even healthier, such as adding…
+Making a "sandwich" for the birds with extra ingredients to provide additional nutrition helps make the bread even healthier, such as adding:

-- Mealworms, crickets or other insects
+- Mealworms, crickets, or other dried insects

-- Thin orange slices
+- Thin orange or apple slices

-- Nut hearts or small whole nuts
+- Nut hearts or small whole nuts, especially peanuts

 - Pumpkin seeds or other squash seeds